vermont42/Podcasts/README.md

 Credits
 =======
-Thanks to all the podcasts and to [iOS Dev Weekly](https://iosdevweekly.com), [Indie iOS Focus Weekly](https://indieiosfocus.curated.co), [Launch Therapy] for helping to publicize this list.
+Thanks to all the podcasts and to [iOS Dev Weekly](https://iosdevweekly.com), [Indie iOS Focus Weekly](https://indieiosfocus.curated.co), and to [Launch Therapy](https://medium.com/@LaunchKit) for helping to publicize this list.

 ![iOS Dev Weekly](weekly.png "iOS Dev Weekly")